The Retreat That Reminded Me How to Breathe Again

 There was a time when I moved through life with ease—when everything felt aligned.

 But somewhere between the back-to-back meetings, endless inbox pings, and the ever-growing to-do lists, I lost my rhythm.
 I didn’t fall apart—I just faded a little.
 Then a lot.
-Then completely.
-Into productivity.
-Into performance.
-Into “I’ll rest when this is done.”
+Then completely into productivity, into performance, into “I’ll rest when this is done.”

 A Breather on a Hilltop

 The Retreat Costa Rica is beautiful, yes—but more importantly, it’s welcoming.
 From the moment I arrived, the energy of the place felt calm and kind.
 The staff greeted me like they already knew what I needed (they kind of did), and the atmosphere made it easy to slow down without forcing it.
-The views were incredible, but it was the warmth of the people, the loud encouragement to relax, and the gentle pace of each day that made the biggest impact.
+The views were incredible, but it was the warmth of the people, the gentle encouragement to relax, and the kind pace of each day that made the biggest impact.
 It was the kind of space where stillness didn’t feel like something I had to earn—it just existed, and I was invited to enjoy it.

 How I (Mostly) Unplugged, Unrushed, and Got a Little Less Bothered